Years within Years (I Love You Always) (2014-) installation views from 38th EVA International (2018)

 Archival pigment print on 17” canvas rolls, wood, strings and time, installation dimensions variable

 After Memory (2015-ongoing), is a piece in which Ono repairs broken ceramic bowls and vases using a Japanese tradition of Kintsugi (golden joinery).
 Ono places them back on a fragile pillar with living plants inside them.
-They sometimes fall during exhibition and the work is kept broken during the exhibition as instructed by the artist.
+They sometimes fall off during an exhibition and the work is kept broken until the exhibition is closed as instructed by the artist.
 Once the piece returns to his studio, Ono repairs the broken pieces using the same joinery technique.

 Installation views from exhibition Push Pull (2015)

 ceramics, pure gold, wood, seasonal flower, evergreen plant, water and soil, installation dimensions variable